-, - Degree of impact Potential duration of impact Equivalent Woodside Corporate Risk Matrix Consequence Level 3P Major Likely to prevent: • behavioural impact to biological receptors • behavioural impact to socio-economic receptors e.g. changes to day-today business operations, public • behavioural impact to socio-economic receptors e.g. changes to day-today business operations, public opinion/behaviours (e.g. avoidance of amentiles such as beaches) or regulatory designations.
-Decrease in duration of impact by > 5 years N/A Positive 2P Moderate Likely to prevent • significant impact to a single phase of reproductive cycle of biological receptors • detectable financial impact, either directly (e.g. loss of income) or indirectly (e.g. via public perception), for socio-economic receptors.
+, Degree of impact Potential duration of impact Equivalent Woodside Corporate Risk Matrix Consequence Level 3Р Major Likely to prevent: behavioural impact to biological receptors behavioural impact to socio-economic receptors e.g. changes to day-today business operations, public opinion/behaviours (e.g. avoidance of amenities such as beaches) or regulatory designations.
+Decrease in duration of impact by > 5 years N/A Positive 2P Moderate Likely to prevent: significant impact to a single phase of reproductive cycle of biological receptors detectable financial impact, either directly (e.g. loss of income) or indirectly (e.g. via public perception), for socioeconomic receptors.
 Decrease in duration of impact by 1-5 years N/A 1P Minor Likely to prevent impacts on: • significant proportion of population or breeding stages of biological receptors • socio-economic receptors such as: • significant impact to the sensitivity of protective designation; or • significant and long-term impact to business/industry.
-Decrease in duration of impact by several seasons (< 1 year) ΝΑ 0 Non-mitigated spill impact No detectable difference to unmitigated spill scenario.
+Decrease in duration of impact by several seasons (< 1 year) NA 0 Non-mitigated spill impact No detectable difference to unmitigated spill scenario.
 N1 Minor Likely to result in: behavioural impact to biological receptors behavioural impact to socio-economic receptors e.g. changes to day-to-day business operations, public opinion/behaviours (e.g. avoidance of amenities such as beaches), or regulatory designations.
-Increase in duration of impact by several seasons (< 1 year) Increase in risk by one sub-category, without changing category (e.g. Minor (E) to Minor (D)) Negative 2N Moderate Likely to result in: significant impact to a single phase of reproductive cycle for biological receptors; or detectable financial impact, either directly (e.g. loss of income) or indirectly (e.g. via public perception), for socioeconnic receptors.
-This level of negative impact is recoverable and unlikely to result in closure of business/industry in the region.
-Increase in duration of impact by 1-5 years Increase in risk by one category (e.g. Minor (D) to Moderate (C or B)) 3N Major Likely to result in impacts on: • significant proportion of population or breeding stages of biological receptors • socio-economic receptors resulting in either: • significant impact to the sensitivity of profective designation; or • significant and long-term impact to business/industry.
-Increase in duration of impact by > 5 years or unrecoverable Increase in risk by two categories (e.g. Minor (E) to Major (A))
+Increase in duration of impact by several seasons (< 1 year) Increase in risk by one sub-category, without changing category (e.g. Minor (E) to Minor (D)) Negative 2N Moderate Likely to result in: significant impact to a single phase of reproductive cycle for biological receptors: or detectable financial impact, either directly (e.g., loss of income) or indirectly (e.g. via public perception), for socio-economic receptors.
+This level of negative impact is recoverable and unlikely to result in closure of businessifudustry in the region.
+Increase in duration of impact by 1-5 years Increase in risk by one category (e.g. Minor (D) to Moderate (C or B)) NS.
+Major Likely to result in impacts on: • significant proportion of population or breeding stages of biological receptors • socio-economic receptors resulting in either: • socio-economic mapact to the sensitivity of protective designation; or • significant impact to the sensitivity of protective designation; or Increase in duration of impact by > 5 years or unrecoverable Increase in risk by two categories (e.g. Minor (E) to Major (A))